foxglove/foxglove-cli/README.md

     $ git clone git@github.com:foxglove/foxglove-cli.git
     $ make install

+## Documentation

+Once you've installed the CLI tool, run `foxglove -h` from the command line for a complete list of subcommands, arguments, and usage details.

 ## Getting started

 Create a [free Foxglove account](https://console.foxglove.dev/signup) to start importing and interacting with data.

-Run `foxglove -h` for complete documentation.

 ### Authentication